 Bonnie F. Sloane, Ph.D.

-The Sloane group has been a leader in applying live-cell imaging to the protease field, in our case to the study of proteases in breast cancer.
-Our impetus for so doing is the need to study protease activity and proteolytic cascades if we are to exploit the potential of proteases as biomarkers, therapeutic targets or surrogate endpoints.
-For this purpose, we have established new assays to follow proteolysis by live human breast cells in real time as they form 3-dimensional structures in matrices and migrate through the matrices, thus analyzing proteolysis in four dimensions.
-We have employed these assays to follow the interactions among breast tumor cells and tumor-associated cells in an effort to determine: 1) whether the various cellular components comprising a tumor use proteolysis to perform their functions (e.g., is there proteolysis associated with infiltration of fibroblasts and macrophages into tumors?
-With endothelial cell migration and formation of neovessels?); 2) what are the contributions of the various cellular components to collective tumor proteolysis; and 3) what is the contribution of cell:cell interactions to collective tumor proteolysis.
-We have expanded our analyses to determine how kinase pathways and cytokine/chemokine pathways intersect with and regulate proteolytic pathways and the role(s) of tumor-associated cells in these processes.
-Our current work focuses on premalignant breast disease.
-Via our live-cell imaging assays and novel organotypic model systems, we are defining pathways that increase or decrease the transition from a non-invasive through a pre-invasive to an invasive phenotype.
-We are working to translate the imaging techniques to make treatment decisions about patients with ductal carcinomas in situ, the 4th most prevalent cancer in women in this country.
+The Sloane group has been a leader in applying live-cell imaging to proteases in order to exploit the potential of proteases as biomarkers, therapeutic targets or surrogate endpoints.
+For this purpose, they have established new assays to follow proteolysis by live human breast cells in real time as they form 3D structures in matrices and migrate through the matrices, thus analyzing proteolysis in 4D (3D + time).
+They have employed these assays to follow the interactions among breast tumor cells and tumor-associated cells in an effort to determine: 1) whether the various cellular components comprising a tumor use proteolysis to perform their functions (e.g., is there proteolysis associated with infiltration of fibroblasts and macrophages into tumors? with endothelial cell migration and formation of neovessels?); 2) the contributions of the non-cellular components of the tumor microenvironment (e.g., acidic pH and hypoxia) to tumor proteolysis and invasion; and 3) the contributions of cell:cell interactions to tumor proteolysis and invasion?
+In collaboration with Dr. Mattingly, they are analyzing how kinase pathways and cytokine pathways intersect with and regulate proteolytic pathways.
+The goal is to identify mechanisms by which the tumor microenvironment alters proteolysis in order to design and test therapeutic strategies targeting interactions between the tumor and its microenvironment.
+In collaboration with Dr. Xu of the College of Engineering, they are designing microfluidic platforms to grow the 3D/4D cultures and perform high content analysis for drug screening.

-- Mansoureh Sameni (Research Associate)
+• Mansoureh Sameni

 • Research Assistants

 Some Lab Alumni

 • Mamoun Ahram, Ph.D.
-(Ph.D. in Cancer Biology 1999), Assistant Dean for Testing Affairs and College Development, Faculty of Medicine, Mutah University, Mutah, Jordan.
+(Ph.D. in Cancer Biology 1999), Assistant Professor, University of Jordan, Amman, Jordan.

-- Dora Cavallo-Medved, Ph.D.
+• Dora Cavallo-Medved, Ph.D.
 (Postdoc 2000-04), Assistant Professor of Biological Sciences, University of Windsor, Ontario, Canada

-- Tamara Turnsek Lah, Ph.D.
+• Tamara Turnsek Lah, Ph.D.
 (Postdoc 1985-87), Director, National Institute of Biology, Ljubljana, Slovenia

-- Raymond Mattingly, Ph.D., Department of Pharmacology, Wayne State University, Detroit, MI
+• Raymond Mattingly, Ph.D., Department of Pharmacology, Wayne State University, Detroit, MI

-- Mona Mostafa Mohamed, Ph.D., Cairo University, Cairo, Egypt [more]
+• Mona Mostafa Mohamed, Ph.D., Cairo University, Cairo, Egypt [more]

 Selected Recent Publications